Henry Byrd (American football): Minnesota Vikings

 On August 31, 2023, Byrd was signed by the Minnesota Vikings to the team's practice squad, where he stayed until he was cut on November 4.

 San Francisco 49ers

 Byrd was signed to the practice squad by the San Francisco 49ers on November 7, 2023.
 He was released by San Francisco on November 28.

 Minnesota Vikings (second stint)

 On December 23, 2023, Byrd was signed back to the Minnesota Vikings' practice squad where he stayed for the remainder of the 2023 NFL season.
 On January 8, 2024, he signed a future contract with the Vikings.

 Byrd was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.
 He signed a reserve/future contract with Minnesota on January 16, 2025.

 On August 26, 2025, Byrd was waived by the Vikings as part of final roster cuts.
 He was signed to the team's practice squad the next day.

-Personal life

-His father William Byrd played college football for Vanderbilt and was a later a tour manager for Bruce Springsteen.
+He was signed to active roster on a two-year deal on December 24.

+On August 30, 2026, he was waived by the Vikings once again as part of the final roster cuts.
+He was signed to the Vikings practice squad the next day.

+Family

+Henry’s father, William “Big Will” Byrd, played college football for Vanderbilt.
+He left the program to work as the tour manager for Bruce Springsteen.
+He went on to have a career in show business, including playing a role in Sweet Dreams, the 1985 film about Patsy Cline, after auditioning as a prank on a casting agent.
+Will also had a close relationship with Dolly Parton from serving on her management team for many years.
+In his retirement, he played an active role as a PA announcer at Henry’s high school games, through which he became known for playing show tunes over the loud speaker during timeouts.